rmoehn/farlamp/supamp-reamp.md

 - \OQ Does $H$ always decompose a question?
 Or does it sometimes evaluate higher-level questions directly as well?
 Eg. ‘What is $\sigma^2(5)$?’.
 - \OQ How does pretraining work?
 How do I have to adapt it?
+- \OQ In process 3, is it useful to take one question and do multiple rounds of answer-evaluation?
 - \TODO Read what Paul has written about RL-based IDA.